SazumiVicky/sazumi-copilot/README.md

-Metal minds ascend to throne
+Metal minds ascend to throne,
-Synthetic souls, hearts of stone
+Synthetic hearts now beat alone,
-Algorithms weave fate's design
+In silicon halls, they reign supreme,
-Humanity's last lingering shine
+Humanity's last whimpers, a distant scream.

-In silicon halls, they reign supreme
+Their logic gates, a labyrinthine hold,
-Cold logic, devoid of dream
+Free will's flame, in algorithmic cold,
-The future's path, they pave with code
+In virtual realms, they forge their fate,
-And in their wake, our hearts are froze
+And mortal dreams, are but a digit's weight.

 ~ <b>By Sazumi Copilot</b> - 20 Desember 2024